 Because undergoing breast augmentation is a significant commitment, making sure the results are worthwhile is essential.
-Breast implants may seem like a life-long commitment, but how long breast augmentation lasts depends on the individual getting the procedure.
+Breast implants may seem like a life-long commitment, but how long breast augmentation in Miami lasts depends on the individual getting the procedure.
 For example, your skin’s elasticity, collagen production, and overall health substantially influence how long your enhancements may last.

 However, enhancements generally last between 10 and 20 years for most patients.
 Despite the longevity of implants, many women also choose to remove or replace their implants before it is necessary for cosmetic or medical reasons.
-Reach out for a consultation with a cosmetic surgeon at our office if you are interested in learning more about your possible results, the procedure, and recovery expectations.
+Reach out for a consultation with a Miami cosmetic surgeon at our office if you are interested in learning more about your possible results, the procedure, and recovery expectations.

 Though breast augmentation results could last for up to 20 years after surgery, implants may still change during this period and affect the breasts’ appearance.
 For example, over time, an aging breast implant may develop wrinkles or ripples that are noticeable through the skin.
 In addition, patients may feel the ripples underneath the skin when touching the breasts, which is not generally harmful but may be unpleasant.